 OK, and now take a look at the individual mountain regions, from the west to the east…

-UNESCO Heritage site Svaneti offers a wide range of outdoor activities not only in summer but also in winter.
+UNESCO Heritage region of Upper Svaneti offers a wide range of outdoor activities not only in summer but also in winter.
 On a relatively small area, you can find two brand new skiing resorts.

 Hatsvali resort, opened in 2011 lies south of to Mestia and offers runs for beginners and intermediates.
 The upper cable car station lies on the top of Zuruldi ridge at the elevation of 2350m.
 The resort is now more accessible than ever since for the 2017/2018 skiing season was built a new cable car line which can bring people up onto slopes from the edge of Mestia.